The Univeristy of Melbourne The Royal Melbourne Hopspital

 Associate Professor Katherine Gibney

 Associate Professor Katherine Gibney is an infectious diseases physician, public health physician and medical epidemiologist.
-Associate Professor Gibney works at both the Royal Melbourne Hospital and at the Doherty Institute, where she researches Group A Strep.
+A/Prof Gibney works at both the Royal Melbourne Hospital and the University of Melbourne at the Doherty Institute.
+Her research focuses on Strep A diseases.

 Professor Asha Bowen

-Professor Asha Bowen is a clinician-researcher, focusing on skin health.
-Professor Bowen is a paediatric infectious diseases physician at Perth Children’s Hospital, and a researcher at The Kids Research Institute Australia.
+Professor Asha Bowen is a clinician-researcher.
+Prof Bowen is a paediatric infectious diseases physician at Perth Children’s Hospital, and a researcher at The Kids Research Institute Australia.
+Professor Bowen’s research focuses on impetigo and sore throats, both caused by Strep A.

 Professor Steven Tong

-Professor Steven Tong is an infectious diseases physician and clinical trial specialist.
-Professor Tong works at both the Royal Melbourne Hospital and at the Doherty Institute, where his research interests include skin pathogens.
+Professor Steven Tong is an infectious diseases physician and clinical trialist.
+Professor Tong works at both the Royal Melbourne Hospital and at the University of Melbourne at the Doherty Institute.
+The main focus of his research is disease caused by Staphylococcus aureus.

 Professor Andrew Steer

-Professor Andrew Steer is a paediatric infectious diseases physician at the Royal Children’s Hospital and the Director of Infection, Immunity and Global Health, and Group Leader of the Tropical Diseases Research Group, at the Murdoch Children’s Research Institute.
-Professor Steer’s research focuses on tropical diseases.
+Professor Andrew Steer is a paediatric infectious diseases physician at the Royal Children’s Hospital and the Murdoch Children’s Research Institute.
+Professor Steer’s research focuses on tropical diseases, including Strep A and scabies.

 Mr Mark Mayo